Last Updated on: September 18, 2023

-However, consumer debts include credit card debts, personal loans, home credits, 5-6, and other money borrowed for personal consumption.
+However, consumer debts include credit card debts, personal loans, home credits, 5-6 lending, and other money borrowed for personal consumption.
 Try as hard as you can to avoid these debts.

 4. Have a budget and follow it

 Having a budget is only half of the equation of well-managed personal finance.
 Half of it is following it – which is much more difficult.
-When I was still starting, I spent my first-year budget only for show, to somehow see to it that I am a responsible adult.
-However, I was unable to follow it because I was living beyond my means at the time.
+When I was still starting, I spent my first-year budget only for show, to see somehow that I am a responsible adult.
+However, I could not follow it because I was living beyond my means.

 5. Don’t Get Into FOMO.

-The Fear of Missing Out (FOMO) is another anxiety-inducing experience encountered by many.
-They think that great things will happen while they are not present and they are missing out.
+The Fear of Missing Out (FOMO) is another anxiety-inducing experience many encounters.
+They think that great things will happen while not present, and they are missing out.
 Because of this, many people spend more to be at that moment even though they are incapable financially – again resulting in debt.

 But you should not be afraid of FOMO.
-Try minimizing social media usage if you must, since it is one of its primary causes.
-Try also to focus not on your lack but on the blessings you have.
+Try minimizing social media usage if you must since it is one of its primary causes.
+Try also to focus not on your lack but on your blessings.